 2. What is IMaaS?

-IMaaS is an “as a service” smart irrigation solution offered by Calsense.
+IMaaS is an “as a service” smart irrigation control solution offered by Calsense.
 It provides customers with a turnkey approach to smart irrigation management.
-The ultimate solution can include components provided by Calsense, its contractors and/or your team, depending on budgets, current and anticipated staffing levels and where your organization’s priorities need to be.
+IMaaS can include components provided by Calsense, its contractors and/or your team, depending on budgets, current and anticipated staffing levels and where your organization’s priorities need to be.

 3. Which types of customers are best suited for IMaaS?

-Generally, IMaaS was designed to make smart irrigation more accessible for municipalities, school districts, universities, departments of transportation and homeowners’ associations, however within these segments, any of the following criteria are believed to identify the best candidates for the offering:
+Generally, IMaaS was designed to make smart irrigation control more accessible for municipalities (parks, roadway landscapes, etc.), school districts, universities, departments of transportation and homeowners’ associations, however within these segments, the following criteria are believed to identify the best candidates for the offering:

 - Don’t have the capital budget and/or the expertise/labor to deploy and manage a smart irrigation management system

-- Want to deploy smart irrigation management widely, but are forced to roll out over many years due to capital budget constraints
+- Want to deploy smart irrigation management widely, but are forced to roll the system out over many years due to capital budget constraints

 - Often outsource parts of their operation to third party contractors, or are struggling to find and retain staff